-The first phase of Varsity Centre was completed in January 2007 and includes a 5,000-seat stadium, 400m eight-lane track, stateof-the-art artificial turf field and a dome for winter use.
+The Varsity Centre is a state-of-the-art facility which includes a 5,000-seat stadium, 400m eight-lane track, state-of-the-art artificial turf field and a dome for winter use.
 When all phases are complete, Varsity Centre will encompass an integrated high performance and teaching facility, where research informs teaching, coaching, co-curricular sports, general physical activity and community outreach.